SiaESin/msp1_wordgame/README.md

 - Ideally, put your empty project up on Github on day one of development and aim for multiple commits per day.
 - This game must be deployed on Github Pages or another location.

-XXX IMPORTANT!
-DELETE THIS LINE AND THIS SECTION (LINES 15-26) BEFORE YOU REVISE YOUR README AND SUBMIT YOUR FINAL PROJECT XXX

 ## Game Requirements